aseiis/epochplusplus/README.md

 Tested on Linux Ubuntu and Windows 10.

 #### Note
 Qt projects built with CMake might have build issues related to the moc pipepline (the include of to-be-generated Qt' ui files).
 If so, you'll find the ui_*.h files in your /out/build directory that is generated at every CMake launch.
-This issue is especially happening on Windows, if you're using Visual Studio you might need to either : ***Reconfigure your project using CMake*** (and clean build) or ***clean the project (also possible to delete the build directory) and restart VS as it will trigger the necessay CMake rebuilding.***
+This issue is especially happening on Windows, if you're using Visual Studio you might need to either :
+***Reconfigure your project using CMake*** (and clean build) or
+***Clean the project (also possible to delete the build directory) and restart VS as it will trigger the necessay CMake rebuilding.***